3 Days in San Francisco Travel Guide

 Day 3 (Morning) - Mission District / Haight-Ashbury

 Start your morning in the Mission District!
 The Mission District is an evolving neighborhood with Latin roots and a hipster vibe.
 Walk around and check out restaurants, lounges, stores, and murals.
 Be sure to try the famous Mission-style burritos.
-If you’re into nightclubs, they have some good ones here as well.
+If you’re into nightclubs, they also have some good ones here.

 Day 3 (Afternoon) - Golden Gate Park